AbeerAldayel/counterspeech-persuasion-modes/README.md

 ## Overview

 This repository contains the **persuasion-mode annotations** applied to two well-known counterspeech datasets, focusing on dialog-based hate speech responses.
-The goal is to analyze the rhetorical strategies (logos, ethos, pathos) used to counter online hate.
+We provide a coarse-grain examination of the persuasion modes used in hate speech and counterspeech based on emotion, reason, and credibility.

 ---